2025 AAN SCHEDULE

 Cocktail Reception: 5:30 - 7 p.m.

 Jump on the bus for a quick ride to the Wisconsin Historical Society for drinks, apps—and a look at their unique collection of underground and early alternative publications.
-Then walk to the Union for dinner, check out Main Street, walk/Uber to dinner downtown or return to the hotel for multiple dining options.
+Then walk to the Union for dinner, check out State Street, walk/Uber to dinner downtown or return to the hotel for multiple dining options.

 FRIDAY (7/11/25)